-Should not start patients with Hb < 7 g/dl replace by an ARV with minimal or no bone marrow toxicity (eg. ABC) or TDF) AZT related lactic acidosis BMI > 25 (or body weight > 75kg) Prolong exposure to nucleoside analogues Discontinue ART and give supportive treatment.
+AZT related haematological toxicity CD4 count of &lt;200 cells/mm3 Anaemia at baseline Monitor Hb after 1 month of initiation, then at least every 3 monthly if severe anaemia -blood transfusion Should not start patients with Hb &lt; 7 g/dl replace by an ARV with minimal or no bone marrow toxicity (eg. ABC or TDF) AZT related lactic acidosis BMI &gt; 25 (or body weight &gt; 75kg) Prolong exposure to nucleoside analogues • Discontinue ART and give supportive treatment.
 After clinical resolution, resume ART, replacing the offending NRTI.
 ABC, TDF and 3TC are less likely to cause this type of adverse effect.
-EFV related CNS toxicity Psychiatric illnessGenetic factors Some symptoms may subside after 2 - 4 weeks, can persist up to months in some cases Concomitant use of drugs with Bedtime dose neuropsychiatric effects Taking without food may reduce the symptoms Consider using 400 mg /d dose Persistent and severe symptoms need substitution Hepatotoxicity related to RPV, EFV, LPV /r, DRV /r HCV and HBV coinfection Concomitant use of hepatotoxic drugs Underlying liver disease If ALT >5-fold the basal level, discontinue ART and monitor.
-After resolution, replace the drug most likely to be associated with another one ABC related toxicities Presence of HLA-B5701 allele Do not use ABC in the presence of HLA B 5701 allele Never re-challenge as it can cause severe and potentially life- threatening reaction even if HLA B 5701 negative ATV/r related ECG changes Patients with pre-excising conduction system disease Use with caution.
-Concurrent use of other drugs which may prolong the PR or QRS intervals Congenital long QT syndromeHypokalaemia ATV/r related Hyper bilirubenimia Presence of uridine diphosphate (UDP) glucoronyl transferase 1A128 allele This is a benign condition but potentially stigmatizing Consider substitution if adherence is compromised
+EFV related CNS toxicity Psychiatric illness genetic factors concomitant use of drugs with neuropsychiatric effects Some symptoms may subside after 2 - 4 weeks, can persist up to months in some cases Bedtime dose Taking without food may reduce the symptoms Consider using 400 mg /d dose Persistent and severe symptoms need substitution Hepatotoxicity related to RPV, EFV, LPV /r, DRV /r HCV and HBV coinfection Concomitant use of hepatotoxic drugs underlying liver disease If ALT &gt;5-fold the basal level, discontinue ART and monitor.
+After resolution, replace the drug most likely to be associated with another one ABC related toxicities • Presence of HLA-B5701 allele Do not use ABC in the presence of HLA B 5701 allele Never re-challenge as it can cause severe and potentially life- threatening reaction even if HLA B 5701 negative ATV/r related ECG changes • Patients with pre-excising conduction system disease • Use with caution.

-ATV related Nephrolithiasis History of nephrolithiasis Adequate hydration may reduce the risk Substitute with suitable drug DRV/r related skin rash Sulphur allergy DRV contains sulphonamide moiety and should be used with caution in patients with sulfonamide allergy.
-Most patients with sulfonamide allergy can well tolerate DRV ARV substitution if very severe RAL related myopathy and rhabdomyolysis Concomitant use of other drugs that increase the risk of myopathy and rhabdomyolysis including statins. • Substitute
+Concurrent use of other drugs which may prolong the PR or QRS intervals Congenital long QT syndrome Hypokalaemia ATV/r related Hyper bilirubenimia Presence of uridine diphosphate (UDP) glucoronyl transferase 1A128 allele This is a benign condition but potentially stigmatizing Consider substitution if adherence is compromised ATV related Nephrolithiasis History of nephrolithiasis Adequate hydration may reduce the risk Substitute with suitable drug DRV/r related skin rash • Sulphur allergy DRV contains sulphonamide moiety and should be used with caution in patients with sulfonamide allergy.
+Most patients with sulfonamide allergy can well tolerate DRV ARV substitution if very severe RAL related myopathy and rhabdomyolysis • Concomitant use of other drugs that increase the risk of myopathy and rhabdomyolysis including statins. • Substitute

-Table 2.8.
+Table 2.6.
 Laboratory indications to change ARVs due to toxicity

-Laboratory indications to change ARVs due to toxicity Haemotology Haemoglobin Less than 7.0 g/dl Neutrophil count Less than 750/mm 3 Platelets Less than 50,000mm 3 Blood Chemistries Glucose (fasting non diabetics) Less than 39 mg/dl or more than 251mg/l AST (SGOT) More than 5 x upper limit of normal ALT (SGPT) More than 5 x upper limit of normal Alkaline phosphatase More than 5 x upper limit of normal Bilirubin More than 2.5 x upper limit of normal Amylase, lipase More than 2 x upper limit of normal
+Laboratory indications to change ARVs due to toxicity Haemotology Haemoglobin Less than 7.0 g/dl Neutrophil count Less than 750/mm Platelets Less than 50,000mm Blood Chemistries Glucose (fasting non diabetics) Less than 39 mg/dl or more than 251mg/l AST (SGOT) More than 5 x upper limit of normal ALT (SGPT) More than 5 x upper limit of normal Alkaline phosphatase More than 5 x upper limit of normal Bilirubin More than 2.5 x upper limit of normal Amylase, lipase More than 2 x upper limit of normal

-- Management guideline Version 10.0 Nov 2019 European AIDS Clinical Society - Guidelines for use of Antiretrovirals in adults.
+- Management guideline Version 10 .0 Nov 2019 European AIDS Clinical Society - Guidelines for use of Antiretrovirals in adults.
 AIDS info 2020 - Clinical Guidelines: Antiretroviral Therapy WHO 2016 - Clinical Guidelines: Antiretroviral Therapy WHO 2010